(xiii) Provisions, contingent liabilities and contingent assets

 (i) Gratuity

-The Company operates defined benefit pension plans which provide benefits to some of its employees in the form of a guaranteed level of pension payable for certain years after retirement.
-The level of benefits provided depends on members' length of service and their salary in the final years leading up to retirement.
+The Company operates defined benefit pension plans which provide benefits to certain employees in the form of a guaranteed level of pension payable for certain years after retirement.
+The level of benefits provided depends on members’ length of service and their salary in the final years leading up to retirement.
+The plan is unfunded.

 (iii) Provident fund